sensu/sensu-docs/content/sensu-go/6.4/operations/maintain-sensu/upgrade.md

 To upgrade to the latest version of Sensu Go:

-1. Starting with your current version, read the version-specific information on this page and complete the instructions for each individual version up to the version you want to install.
-   - For example, to upgrade from 5.5.0 to 6.4.0, start with [Upgrade Sensu clusters from 5.7.0 or earlier to 5.8.0 or later][14].

-2. [Install][1] the latest packages or Docker image.
+1. [Install][1] the latest packages or Docker image.

-3. For systems that use `systemd`, run:
+2. For systems that use `systemd`, run:
 {{< code shell >}}
 sudo systemctl daemon-reload
 {{< /code >}}

-4. Restart the Sensu agent:
+3. Restart the Sensu agent:
 {{< code shell >}}
 sudo service sensu-agent restart
 {{< /code >}}

-5. Restart the Sensu backend:
+4. Restart the Sensu backend:
 {{< code shell >}}
 sudo service sensu-backend restart
 {{< /code >}}

-6. Run a single upgrade command on one your Sensu backends to migrate the cluster:
+5. Run a single upgrade command on one your Sensu backends to migrate the cluster:
 {{< code shell >}}
 sensu-backend upgrade
 {{< /code >}}